Jōsei Toda: Later relationship

 The incident did not strain relationships between Toda and Nichiren Shoshu for a long time.
-The day following the incident, April 28, 1952, Toda published the first edition of the New Edition of the Complete Works of the Great Sage Nichiren (Shinpen Nichiren Daishōnin gosho zenshū), a single-volume collection of Nichiren's writings that continues to serve as the organization's primary source for its Buddhist practice.
+The day following the incident, April 28, 1952, Toda published the first edition of the Complete Works of the Great Sage Nichiren (Shinpen Nichiren Daishōnin gosho zenshū), a single-volume collection of Nichiren's writings that continues to serve as the organization's primary source for its Buddhist practice.
 Several months later, in November 1952, Nissho, the high priest of Taiseki-ji, reprimanded Toda for the April 27th incident.
 Toda responded with an article entitled "Apology" printed in the Soka Gakkai's newspaper.
-In May 1955, Ogasawara issued a pamphlet in which he repented his indiscretion in having had the unfortunate conflict with the Soka Gakkai.
-As time went on Nichiren Shoshu prospered as never before in its history due to financial support from the Soka Gakkai and pilgrimages by members.
+In May 1955, Ogasawara issued a pamphlet in which he repented his indiscretion in having had the conflict with the Soka Gakkai.
+As time went on Nichiren Shoshu prospered as never before due to financial support from the Soka Gakkai and pilgrimages by members.

 In 1952, the Soka Gakkai was legally registered as a religious organization in Japan, overcoming some initial resistance from Nichiren Shoshu clerics.
-At the end of that year, at the seventh Soka Gakkai general meeting, Nichijun Horigome, who was to become the 65th high priest of the order, stated,"I entrust the great propagation of the Law to the members of the Soka Gakkai."
+At the end of that year, at the seventh Soka Gakkai general meeting, Nichijun Horigome, who was to become the 65th high priest of the order, stated, "I entrust the great propagation of the Law to the members of the Soka Gakkai."

 Starting in 1954, Toda financed and donated to Nichiren Shoshu the first three of many local temples.
 He provided funding for the restoration of Taisekiji's Five-Storied Pagoda and the Somon Gate.
 In 1955, he constructed on the Taisekiji site the Hoan-den to house the Dai Gohonzon and the Grand Lecture Hall in 1958.
 (The latter building was demolished by Nichiren Shoshu in 1995.)
 On New Year's Day 1956, Nichijun made highly complimentary statements about the Soka Gakkai Toda had built.

 Despite his support for Nichiren Shoshu, Toda kept a wary eye on priests.
 In 1951, he tells in his own hand, in an essay entitled "The History and Conviction of the Soka Gakkai," his experience before the war, his realizations during his imprisonment, his efforts to rebuild the Soka Gakkai, and his concerns for the future.
 In this essay he expresses praise for Nissho, the high priest at that time, but also issues strong cautions about degenerate priests.

 Toda died on April 2, 1958.
 Nichijun, at the eighth general meeting of the Soka Gakkai held one month later, eulogized Toda stating: "It was President Toda who, as their leader, called forth those bodhisattvas; it was in the Soka Gakkai that they gathered.
 In other words, it was President Toda who manifested the five and seven characters of Myoho-renge-kyo as 750,000 [bodhisattvas]."
 Upon his death, Toda was given the title-rank of "Chief of all the preachers of the Hokkekyo" by Nichinjun, who said Toda was "considered to be the greatest among laymen."